aws-samples/shopfloor-connectivity/docs/README.md

 <td>Map[String,String]</td>
 <td>Default is an empty map

-A description af producer options can be found in the <a href="https://kafka.apache.org/documentation/#producerconfigs">Kafka documentation</a>
+A description af producer options can be found in the <a href="https://kafka.apache.org/documentation/#producerconfigs">
+Kafka documentation</a>

 The following properties are set by the adapter